god-s-perfect-idiot/TTOAGN-world-system/README.md

 <h4>Disclaimer:</h4>
 I decided to test stuff in Python and later redo the whole logic in C# or try a cross-compiler onto my new PC whichever works better.
 So, yeah. there's that.
 Ill keep you posted on how stuff works and stuff.
+Edit: Python's too easy and absolutely unportable.
+Well, guess it's C# all the way.

 <h4>Goals:</h4>
 <ul>